 -- Create New SQL Roles USE [master] GO CREATE SERVER ROLE [udr_SecurityAdmin]; GO

-From the below screenshot you can see our newly created Server role in object explorer.
+From the following screenshot, see our newly created Server role in object explorer.

-Please go to its properties to see, or edit the role settings.
-As you can see, by default it has assigned the current user as the owner.
-This is because, we haven’t provided the information about the owner in our statement.
+Please go to its properties to edit or view the role settings.
+By default, it has assigned the current user as the owner because we haven’t provided the information about the owner in our statement.

 Let me provide the Owner as John